aftermathdigital/aftermathdigital.github.io/_posts/2021-06-17-Iron-Finance-TWAP-Oracle.md

 In the case of IRON-Finance, it was.

-At this point in time, I believe someone (most likely multiple people) abused the price discrepancy reported by a TWAP oracle in order to mint excessive amounts of TITAN, which was then dumped on the market, driving the price to zero over a matter of hours:
+It would appear that these circumstances led to a situation in which it was possible to redeem IRON for more than its market value in USDC and TITAN.
+That TITAN was then dumped on the market, driving the price down further.
+As the price plummeted more and more, the IRON-Finance TWAP oracle was never able to catch-up, and this cyclic opportunitiy for arbitrage existed for long enough to drive the price of TITAN to zero.

 ![titan_price_chart](/images/titan_chart.png)

 ## Conclusion

 In computer-science, there's very rarely a free lunch.
 Algorithmic changes which give you certain properties you want often give you other properties you hadn't anticipated, which you didn't want.
 This is an instance of just such a property.
+When the dust has settled, I'll do a more thorough breakdown of the pieces of code which made all of this possible.

 If anything, this is a reminder that the Ethereum developers can work hard to do everything right - include up-to-date best security practices, and still get burned.

 Never invest more than you are willing to lose.

-**This will serve as a live document for now, it's likely that more information will come out in drips, and as I investigate myself I hope to write a full report on what happened with concrete code and transactional evidence, which I will release on my [twitter](https://twitter.com/aftermathdigit).
-Likewise if you think there's an error here, please reach out to me on twitter.
-Until then, stay safe!**